 If you are a woodworking beginner, it’s easy to get lost and overwhelmed because of the options to choose from.
 Why are some hardwoods soft, and why are some softwoods hard?
 What is the best lumber for the job?

-Worry not, for we have compiled a guide to answer your questions on whether or not poplar is a hardwood.
+Worry not, I have compiled a guide to answer your questions on whether or not poplar is a hardwood.

 What Kind of Wood is Poplar?